In December, my personal Facebook was restricted from advertising. You can read the details here.

-Although it looks like you were singled out, Facebook has nothing against you.
 The great advertiser purge is likely a combination of Facebook trimming costs by automating the account review process and increased pressure to regulate their content.
 I am quite sure small advertisers aren’t very high in their list of priorities either.

 The first thing I did